-I received this book for free from Purchased in exchange for an honest review.
+I received this book for free from Purchased for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.The Silent Sister by Diane Chamberlain
+Purchases from these links provides a small commission to me at no extra cost to you.The Silent Sister Publication Date: Oct.
+7, 2014

 Setting: USA-North Carolina

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*